jwhitbeck/java-rdb-parser/README.md

             System.out.print(new String(val, "ASCII") + " ");
           }
           System.out.println();
+          System.out.println("------------");
           break;
         }
-        System.out.println("------------");
       }
     }
   }
 }
 ```

 Call this function on the `dump.rdb` file.
-The output will be:
+The output will look like:

 ```
 Processing DB: 0